sparrc/cookbook/readme.md

 Borscht
 ================================================================================

+#### Ingredients:

 - 3/4 lbs beets
-Preheat oven to 400 degrees, wrap beets in foil and roast them until they're easily pierced with a fork, about 1-1.25 hours.
-Set the beets aside until they are cool enough to handle.
-Remove any remaining stems.
-Slip off and discard their skins, peeling any that stick.
-Dice the beets by hand or grate them in the food processor.

-- 11/2 lbs beef chuck roast (or any stewing meat), cubed
+- 1 1/2 lbs beef chuck roast (or any stewing meat), cubed
-- flour
-Toss meat with a little flour until lightly coated.
-Remove meat from flour and brown over medium-high heat in a large pot.

 - 1 28 oz can diced tomatoes
 - 1 quart beef stock or water, or a mixture
-Add water and/or broth and tomatoes.
-Simmer gently until meat is tender, about 1 hour.

 - 2 carrots, diced
 - 1 large onion, chopped
 - 2 ribs celery, diced
-- 31/2 cups cabbage, shredded
+- 3 1/2 cups cabbage, shredded
-Add the vegetables and the beets, and simmer gently for another 30 minutes (if necessary, add extra water or stock to reach desired texture)

-- 6 cloves garlic, mashed
+- 6 cloves garlic, smashed
 - 1 tbsp red wine vinegar
 - 1 juice of one lemon
 - 1 tbsp sugar (optional)
+- flour
 - yogurt
 - dill, chopped

+#### Directions:

+1. Preheat oven to 400 degrees, wrap beets in foil and roast them until they're easily pierced with a fork, about 1-1.25 hours.
+Set the beets aside until they are cool enough to handle.
+Remove any remaining stems.
+Slip off and discard their skins, peeling any that stick.
+Dice the beets by hand or grate them in the food processor.
+1. Toss meat with a little flour until lightly coated.
+Remove meat from flour and brown over medium-high heat in a large pot.
+1. Add water and/or broth and tomatoes.
+Simmer gently until meat is tender, about 1 hour.
+1. Add the vegetables and the beets, and simmer gently for another 30 minutes (if necessary, add extra water or stock to reach desired texture)
-Season with vinegar, lemon juice, garlic, salt \& pepper, and sugar.
+1. Season with vinegar, lemon juice, garlic, salt & pepper, and sugar.
 Simmer for a few more minutes and top with yogurt and dill.

 Zuppa Arcidossana -- 4 portions -- 30 minutes